saulspatz/SVGCards/README.md

 ###GRAPHICS FILES

+The Decks folder contains four subfolders:

++    Vertical2
++    Vertical4
++    Horizontal2
++    Horizontal4.

-The Decks fold contains two subfolders, Vertical and Horizontal, containing cards with the pips arranged traditionally and side-by-side.
-Each of the folders contains a sprite sheet named "sprite.svg," and folders named "pngs", "svgs", and "gifs" containing PNG, SVG, and GIF images of the individual cards.
+As you've guessed, the folders ending in "2" contain two-color suits, and those ending in "4" have four-color suits.
+The "Vertical" folders have the indices arranged traditionally the "Horizontal" folders have them side-by-side.
+Each of older contains a sprite sheet named "sprite.svg," and folders named "pngs", "svgs", and "gifs" containing PNG, SVG, and GIF images of the individual cards.
 The pngs and gifs folder each contain a sprite file also.
+The SVG cards are 210 pixels wide by 315 pixels high.
+The PNG and GIF carsd are 75 pixels wide by 315 pixels high.

 ###EDITING